woodruffw/yossarian-bot/README.md

 `yossarian-bot` is configured via a YAML file named *config.yml*.

-Look at [config.yml](./config.yml) to see an example of optional and required keys.
+Look at [the example config.yml](./config.yml.example) to see a list of optional and required keys.

 ### Command-Line Options